BinaryMoon/jarvis/readme.txt

 = Does this theme support any plugins? =

+Jarvis includes support for:

+* [Toolbelt](https://wordpress.org/plugins/wp-toolbelt/) - a privacy and speed focused website helper.
-Jarvis includes support for [Styleguide](https://wordpress.org/plugins/styleguide/) - a plugin that allows you to change fonts, and colours in WordPress themes.
+* [Styleguide](https://wordpress.org/plugins/styleguide/) - a plugin that allows you to change fonts, and colours in WordPress themes.

 == Changelog ==